 Describe the curriculum in a format that includes all of the following:

 Course prefixes, numbers, names, and credit hours for each of the required courses, and specify what courses are existing and what course are new.

 If new courses are proposed, indicate the status of their approval through ICC/UCC.

+Were 50% or more of the courses in the proposed certificate developed specifically for the certificate?

-All permitted electives, and any fiel requirements,
+All permitted electives, and any required field/clinical requirements,

 The total number of credit hours required for completion of the certificate

-Completion requirements ( minimum overall GPA, course grade minimums)
+Completion requirements (e.g., minimum overall GPA, course grade minimums)

 Admission Requirements